Open Data Hub logo

 • You have cluster administrator privileges for your OpenShift Container Platform cluster.

-• You installed the OpenShift command line interface (oc) as described in Get Started with the CLI.
+• You installed the OpenShift command line interface (oc) as described in Installing the OpenShift CLI.

 Procedure